Clubs rely on foreign talent Young talent alert in Swiss football

 • What does this mean for the national team in the long term?
 "I'm worried," says national team director Pierluigi Tami.
 The SFA is aware of the problem, but a solution has not yet been found.

-• At YB and St. Gallen, hardly any Swiss players born in 2003 or younger have been called up so far this season.
+• At YB and St. Gallen, hardly any Swiss players born in 2003 or later have been called up so far this season.
 The situation is very different at FC Luzern.
 FCL can therefore look forward to a financial boost from the league.

-Using young players and selling them for a lot of money: the main business model of a Super League club is simple.
+Using young players and selling them for a lot of money - the main business model of a Super League club is simple.
 But fewer and fewer clubs are relying on their own young talent, preferring instead to bring in foreign talent - in the hope that they will one day bring more money into the coffers.

 According to calculations by the Sonntagszeitung newspaper, Super League teams used their Swiss youth players for an average of 5223.7 minutes per club in the 2019/2020 season.
 In the previous 2023/24 season, the figure was 3101.5 minutes.
 If you deduct FC Luzern, which uses its young players the most by far, the figure is still 2065.7 minutes per club.
 This is despite the fact that the Super League has been increased from ten to twelve teams and there are more matches.